Dragonchain-Community/dragonchain-asset-tracker/README.md

 An "asset" may be considered any kind of "thing," from physical products to software licenses to certifications, that one custodian might create and transfer to another custodian.

+An "asset group" is an arbitrary grouping mechanism for individual assets.
+An asset must belong to an asset group.
+Asset groups also provide the option to create contract-enforced supply limits for assets (i.e., max supply of 1000 pairs of Nike HMD shoes).

 A "custodian" is a person or entity who can take control - or custody - of an asset.
 There are three kinds of custodians as defined in this project:

 - **Authority** custodians are the only type of custodian able to create assets and control certain aspects of them (example: Nike Shoes).
 There can currently be only one authority custodian per instance of the smart contract